 They recruited Melvin Henderson as their second lead and 'eyes'.
-Henderson used his connections to get them booked in Chicago for a few concerts, here Archie became memorized by the work of R.H.
+Henderson used his connections to get them booked in Chicago for a few concerts, here Archie was mesmerized by the work of R.H.
 Harris.
 Even to the point of imitation.
 When the group got back to Jackson, Henderson quit and Percell Perkins took his place.
 Perkins' first act of business was to get a recording deal with Excelsior.
 They recorded eight sides there, none of which reached the potential they held.

 The following year they recorded with Coleman records in 1948.
 There they recorded "Never Turn Back" and "When God Dips His Pen", and the single did exceptionally well, and "Must Be A God Somewhere" also drew attention.
 In 1950 they signed to Peacock, in September of that year recorded "Our Father", which eventually sold a million copies, earning the Blind Boys a gold disc.